ONSdigital/eq-lookup-suggestions-data/README.md

 json files can be generated from the source csv files using `./scripts/convert_csv_to_json.py`

-- default source file location `./source-data/gb`
+- csv source file root directory `./source-data`

-- default json file output location `./data/gb`
+- json output file root directory `./data`